bensch98/compro/README.md

-# Google Kickstart Coding Competitions
+# Competetive Programming

+This repo is just a collection of solved problems from different sources including:
+- LeetCode
+- Google Kickstarter